semanticfire/enyo-grunt-maven-skeleton/README.md

 * bower ( global install )
 * grunt ( global install )

+> These need to be available on a CI server as well !

 Building
 --------
 This will result in a .ZIP file in target, which contains the dist contents, you can copy it over to e.g. PhoneGap Build